Hohenberg family: Residences

 The Hohenberg family still owns Artstetten Castle in Lower Austria, and parts of this castle are open to the public for visits.
 Former residences of the family include Konopiště château in Bohemia.

 Artstetten Castle was selected to provide the main theme for an Austrian 10 euro commemorative coin, minted on 13 October 2004.
 The reverse shows the entrance to the crypt of the Hohenberg family.
-There are two portraits on the left, showing Archduke Francis Ferdinand and his wife Sophie, Duchess of Hohenberg.
+There are two portraits on the left, showing Archduke Franz Ferdinand and his wife Sophie, Duchess of Hohenberg.